 - Deus Est Machina: turns out Big Computer was actually God on earth.

-- The Ending Changes Everything: The Big Computer had been God himself all along, directing humans how to save their race.
+- The Ending Changes Everything: The Big Computer had been God himself all along, helping humanity save themselves.

 - Have We Met Yet?: Louise tries to keep Bill from unknowingly changing the future by meeting, seducing, and sleeping with him.
 Unfortunately, the next time Bill encounters Louise, its actually the first time she's ever met him, so she rebuffs his affectionate approach.
 The fact that during their (to Bill, anyway) second meeting she treats him like a complete stranger confuses Bill just enough to cause the disruption in the time stream Louise was trying to prevent in the first place.